abbbi/sshcont/README.md

 # Executing scripts for CI testing

-Execute pre-defined scripts by using the `cmd` option:
+Execute predefined script by using the `cmd` option:

 ```
  cat /tmp/ci/test.sh